ibm-cloud-docs/speech-to-text/websockets.md

 ### Initiate a recognition request
 {: #ws-start}

 To initiate a recognition request, the client sends a JSON text message to the service over the established connection.
 The client must send this message before it sends any audio for transcription.
-The message must include the `action` parameter but can usually omit the `content-type` parameter.
+The message must include the `action` parameter but can usually omit the `content-type` parameter:

 `action` (*required* string)
 :   Specifies the action to be performed: